-This is the British Science Association's flagship programme for young people, the only nationally recognised accreditation scheme for STEAM project work.
+This is the British Science Association's flagship programme for young people, the only nationally recognised accreditation scheme for STEM project work (science, technology, engineering and mathematics) subjects.
 Around 30,000 students in the UK gain CREST Awards every year.

-CREST gives students the chance to participate in hands-on science through investigations and enquiry-based learning, supporting them to solve real-life STEAM challenges through practical investigation and discussion.
-The CREST Awards provide a framework for STEAM project work that supports all students, not just future scientists, to leave school with the skills and confidence to discuss and shape scientific and technological advances in society, whatever their career choices.
-Felstedians have been gaining these awards over a number of years there are a number of awards to be gained, and our pupils are encouraged to get involved from Year 5.
+CREST gives students the chance to participate in hands-on science through investigations and enquiry-based learning, supporting them to solve real-life STEM challenges through practical investigation and discussion.

+The CREST Awards provide a framework for STEM project work that supports all students, not just future scientists, to leave school with the skills and confidence to discuss and shape scientific and technological advances in society, whatever their career choices.

+Felstedians have been gaining these awards over a number of years - there are six different awards to be gained, and our pupils are encouraged to get involved from Year 5.

 Further details can be found here: www.crestawards.org